TV Tropes Needs Your Help

 - The GBA version is a mixture of the two formulas above; a Top-Down View Shooter about a silver Toa (who can transform into any of the Toa Mata, and later Nuva and Inika) rescuing the Inika from Vezon.

 - Bram Stoker's Dracula received a few versions of licensed games.
 On the NES, it's a horror themed Mario clone, complete with ? blocks.
 On 16-bit consoles, it's a more generic platform with oddly oversized bosses.
 On the Sega CD, Psygnosis made use of the CD-ROM technology to make a beat-'em-up with digitized backgrounds and FMV cutscenes.
 Finally, on PC, it's an FPS, if you can believe it.

-- Captain America and the Avengers - The arcade and NES versions, both by Data East, were released simultaneously by the end of 1991.
+- Captain America and the Avengers was released simultaneously in arcades and on the NES by Data East at the end of 1991.
 While the arcade version was a 4-player beat-'em-up where players could play as Cap, Iron Man, Hawkeye and The Vision, the NES version was a side-scrolling platform game where only Cap and Hawkeye were playable and their objective was to rescue the other two.
-Data East later released a port of the arcade for the Sega Genesis in 1992.
+Data East later released a port of the arcade game for the Sega Genesis in 1992.

 - Mindscape later released a set of versions for the SNES, Game Boy and Game Gear.
 While the SNES version was also a port of the arcade game, the portable versions were actually side-scrolling platformers.

 - Castlevania (NES) and Vampire Killer (MSX2) were released in Japan under the same title (Akumajō Dracula) a month apart, with the same packaging art.
 While they have very similar stage designs, Vampire Killer focuses more on exploration, as the player's goal is to uncover hidden items in each stage and find the key to the stage's exit.